 Stats at a Glance

-The section starts by following the River Tees down the long cascade of Cauldron Snout to its confluence with the Maize Beck from where passage is swift over the marshy floodplain of Lingy Holm thanks to some thoughtfully placed duckboards.
-However, it gives a false sense of security for what’s about to come.
-Falcon Clints involves a kilometre-long scramble over boulders of all sizes, frequently squeezed tightly up against the river.
-It ends abruptly on the pastures of Holmwath (Old Norse for ‘flat land by the ford’), overlooked to the west by Widdy Bank and to the east by the towering Raven Scar.
+The section starts by following the River Tees down Cauldron Snout (England’s largest cascade) to its confluence with the Maize Beck from where passage is swift over the marshy floodplain of Lingy Holm thanks to some handy duckboards.
+Falcon Clints however, involves a kilometre-long scramble over boulders of all sizes, frequently squeezed tightly up against the Tees.
+It ends abruptly on the pastures of Holmwath (Old Norse for ‘flat land by the ford’) overlooked to the west by plateau at Widdy Bank and to the east by the towering Raven Scar.

-Next comes a section of upland pavement (stone slabs) across a marshy section of fell which leads onto Bracken Rigg.
-To the west, the Green Trod – an old drover’s route – can be seen climbing Cronkley Fell.
-There’s also a fine view in the opposite direction, as you descend the ridge past the first bushes of England’s largest juniper wood.
+After the crags there’s a section of upland pavement (stone slabs) across a marshy section of fell leading onto Bracken Rigg.
+To the west, an old drovers’ route known as the Green Trod can be seen climbing Cronkley Fell.
+There’s also a fine view in the opposite direction, as you descend the ridge past the first bushes of the juniper wood mentioned in the introduction.
 At the bottom of the slope you cross a couple of footbridges onto Pasture Foot, a piece of flat land alongside the river which has an ancient history of habitation.

-Across the river, Forcegarth Quarry chips away remorselessly at the Whin Sill for roadstone.
-Meanwhile, back on the trail, and directly opposite the quarry is Blea Beck Force.
-This waterfall is one of County Durham’s unsung treasures and is particularly impressive after heavy rain.
-A claim which applies equally to the final feature, which for many will be the journey’s highlight.
-High Force is England’s biggest waterfall where the Tees thunders over the Whin Sill.
+Across the river, the machinery at Forcegarth Quarry eats away remorselessly at the Whin Sill for roadstone.
+Meanwhile, back on the trail, directly opposite the quarry, is Blea Beck Force which, as with its much larger neighbour, is best seen after heavy rain.
+High Force is England’s biggest waterfall where the Tees thunders over the Whin Sill, dropping over 20 metres straight down.
 If you’ve never seen it before you can’t fail to be impressed.
-There are a couple of easily found photo opportunities directly off the trail.
-However, to get the full set you’ll need to visit the High Force Hotel where you can pay a toll to the Raby Estate, to get to the foot of the falls.
+There are a couple of easily found photo opportunities directly off the trail but if you want to get to the foot of the falls, across the river, you’ll need to continue a short distance to the end of the section where you can cross Duke’s Bridge and take the path to the High Force Hotel (note there’s a small toll charged by the Raby Estate to access the falls).